- INVESTORS

 Description of risk

 SCA has 14 production facilities, all of which are located in Sweden.
 SCA also owns facilities for distribution, such as port facilities, timber terminals and forest roads in Sweden.
-Poor health and safety practices at the production facilities may cause ill health or a workplace accident with substantial consequences for individual employees.
-Some of the facilities conduct continuous production.
-Fires, machinery breakdowns and other types of harmful incidents could lead to production disruptions and cause delivery problems.
-When major projects are undertaken, there is a risk of disruption in the existing operations.
+Poor health and safety practices at the production facilities may cause ill health or a workplace accident with substantial consequences for individual employees or contractors.

 Impact: Medium